Satya-1107/smartcontract.front-end/README.md

-# simple contract with 2-3 functions integrating with front-end
+# Simple contract with 2-3 functions integrating with front-end

 This straightforward front-end application communicates with a smart contract that has been set up on the blockchain.
 You can access the most recent value and increase a coin value in the contract using the programme..

-## description
+## Description

 The Front-End of a Simple Contract A smart contract that has been deployed on the blockchain can be interacted with using application, a simple web application.
 To facilitate smooth communication with the contract, the programme establishes a connection with the well-known Ethereum wallet MetaMask.